citta-lab/react/README.md

    ...
 }
 ```
+When pureComponent is used, it does `shallow` comparison between `old prop` and `old state` with `new props` and `new state`.
+However the main important thing here is it only compare the equality check between the two.
+Example: it will check the if object, array has same references as allow instead of comparing it's innermost property value.
+Doing innermost property check is called `deep` comparison which is is time consuming and hinders the performance.
+IMPORTANT : we need to make sure we don't mutate the data ( i.e state and props ) in component.
+Example: if the parent component mutates it's state then those changes will not be picked up in child component as `shallow` comparison is happening between current component props/states.
+Nice blog on [pureComponent](https://lucybain.com/blog/2018/react-js-pure-component/).

 #### 5. setState ( object style vs function style )
 -----------
 `setState` should be only place where initial state property should be changed.
-React process setState change request in batch process and they are asynchronous in nature. setState can be done in tow ways, one by passing an object and one by passing a callback function.
+React process setState change request in batch process and they are asynchronous in nature. setState can be done in two ways, one by passing an object and one by passing a callback function.
 It's always good practice to use the later one whenever the state change is depends on previous state.

 [a]. setState() using object:
 ```javascript